TYounesian/ReWise/README.md

 # ReWise #

-This is the official implementation of "ReWise: A Relation-Wise Sampling Framework for Relational Graph Convolutional Networks".
-This paper is under submission for SEMANTICS 2024.
+This is the official implementation of "ReWise: A Relation-Wise Sampling Framework for Relational Graph Convolutional Networks."
+This paper was accepted for SEMANTICS 2024.

 ## Instructions ##
 ## 1. Install dependencies ##